Cycling Tips You Need to Know Before Getting Started

 When it comes to steering your bike, there are three ways you can do it.

-- The common way to steer which consists out of leaning your body and the bike in order to turn.
+- The common way to steer consists out of leaning your body and the bike in order to turn.
 For sharper turns, you need to lean over more.
-Your outside pedal needs to be at 6 o’ clock, as you will be pushing your weight through it.
+Your outside pedal needs to be at 6 o’clock, as you will be pushing your weight through it.

 A successful hill climb consists of a steady effort from bottom to top.